 Frequently engaging in such activities can result in patellar tendonitis, or jumper’s knee, a relatively common overuse injury on the basketball and volleyball court, though it is not exclusive to sports involving jumping.
 For instance, this patellar tendon injury is also a relatively common among tennis and soccer players.

-One may also here the term “chrondromalacia patella” thrown about when one is talking about running knee injuries.
-This is a general term to reference damage to the cartilage beneath the knee cap.
+One may also hear the term “chrondromalacia patella” thrown about when one is talking about running knee injuries.
+This is a general term to reference damage to the cartilage beneath the kneecap.

 And of course, knee conditions do not only include major tears and the like to ligaments, tendons, menisci and the like.
 One can also experience more “minor” knee injuries that cause instability and pain, such as a knee sprain or strain.
 These are actually some of the most common knee injuries, meaning there are also a number of knee sprain orthotics for easing discomfort and promoting healing following such an injury.